 - Strategies, recommendations and guidelines for improving the implementation of climate-resilient food policies

-The group is collaborating with relevant ministries and departments, national research institutions and other non-state agencies involved in climate change work in Uganda and Tanzania.
-For example, in Uganda the project works with the Ministry of Water and Environment, the Ministry of Agriculture, Animal Industry and Fisheries, Participatory Ecological Land-Use Management (PELUM Uganda),Community Integrated Development Initiatives, Makerere University Climate Change Research Institute, Environmental Management for Livelihoods Improvement (EMLI, the Parliamentary Forum on Climate Change the National Agriculture Research Organization and Rakai Local Government.
+The project is carried out in collaboration with relevant ministries and departments, national research institutions and other non-state agencies involved in climate change work in Uganda and Tanzania.
+For example, in Uganda the project works with the Ministry of Water and Environment, the Ministry of Agriculture, Animal Industry and Fisheries, Participatory Ecological Land-Use Management (PELUM Uganda),Community Integrated Development Initiatives, Makerere University Climate Change Research Institute, Environmental Management for Livelihoods Improvement (EMLI), the Parliamentary Forum on Climate Change, the National Agriculture Research Organization and Rakai Local Government.
 In Tanzania, partners include the Ministry of Agriculture, Food Security and Cooperatives, the Vice President’s Office, Lushoto District Council, the Agriculture Non-State Actors Forum, the University of Dar Es Salaam, Sokoine University of Agriculture, and Economic and Social Research Foundation (ESRF).

 For further information, please contact the Project Coordinator, Edidah Ampaire (firstname.lastname@example.org).